-Do not install the temporary spare tire in place of a driving wheel:
+Do not install the temporary spare tire in place of the front wheels (driving wheels):

-Driving with the temporary spare tire on one of the driving wheels is dangerous.
+Driving with the temporary spare tire on one of the front driving wheels is dangerous.
 Especially on ice or snow.
 Handling will be affected.
 You could lose control of the vehicle and have an accident.
-Move a regular tire to a driving wheel and install the temporary spare tire to the non-driving wheel.
+Move a regular tire to the front wheel and install the temporary spare tire to the rear.